Can a smartwatch or wearable device help you manage the stress in your life and reach the path of the zen?

 For less than $100, the Garmin Vicosmart 4 will also offer a continuous analysis of the stress levels based on the recordings of the Heart Rate Variability based on Firstbeat Technology.

 The ‘Relax Reminder’ features can be activated in the Garmin Connect app and send a gentle reminder to practice a couple of deep breaths and relax when the watch detects excessive anxiety.
-For a smartwatch priced under $100, the Garmin Vivosmart is a great way to benefit from a modern, slick, and stress compatible wearable.
-We consider it as a perfect introduction to the world of smartwatches.
+For a smartwatch priced under $100, the Garmin Vivosmart is a great way to benefit from a modern, slick, and stress-compatible wearable.

 Other wearables to manage stress